"A man that really wants to do something finds a way, the others find excuses."

 These thoughts and feelings were influenced by the environment I grew up in.
 The neighborhood that I lived in (or the lack thereof), the school system that I attended, the drug addicts, dealers, and exchanges that I saw at the local corner stores, the fights that I engaged in and witnessed, the school teachers that doubted me, the gunshots that I heard in the middle of the night, the racism that I experienced from my sports teammates, cops, peers, and townspeople; all of these factors, and much more, influenced my passion to assess, to understand, and to help.
 Because I know that there are many more people in this world who have experienced the hardships of life and may need some assistance in coping, managing, regulating, and needs some accountability to achieve a personal level of euphoria and stability, is exactly why I became a therapist.

 Upon graduating from High School, I enrolled into Delaware State University (DSU) where I earned my B.S. degree in Psychology.
 From being a Psychology major in undergraduate school, I was told that in order to do the work that I really wanted to do in life I would have to achieve a graduate level degree.
 This was cool because as a teenager I knew that I wanted to, at some point, pursue a doctoral degree so I was all for it.
 After graduating from DSU I took a break to get some experience in the field.
 I became a site mentor for "At-risk youth" in after school programs in the Newark, De area at University of Delaware for a program called "4-H", as well as a Community Living Specialist for AdvoServ, which is a residential group home agency for mentally ill patients.
 After about a year or so, I moved on to do outreach and admissions work for a trade school in Wilmington, De for about a year which is also the same time that I enrolled into the Master's Clinical Counseling program at Eastern University.
 After being employed at the trade school for a year, I furthered my career in Admissions by taking a job at DSU as an Admissions Counselor.
-I have also been an intern at Mid-Atlantic Behavioral Health, Pennsylvania Forensic Associates, and currently interning at Mental Edge Counseling, LLC.
-I will complete the Master's program in May 2018.
+I have also been an intern at Mid-Atlantic Behavioral Health, Pennsylvania Forensic Associates, and finished my internship at Mental Edge Counseling, LLC.
+I completed the Master's program in May 2018.
+Since graduating, I have been working at Mental Edge Counseling, LLC as a full-time outpatient therapist under the supervision of John Vander Ven, Jr.

 - Ronald E. McNair Scholar